 Summary

-Blueberries are an excellent source of vitamins, minerals, and fibre that are linked to reducing DNA damage, protecting your heart and blood pressure, maintaining brain function and memory, and reducing muscle damage after strenuous exercise.
-Blueberries are also a rich source of antioxidants that may have benefits for diabetic conditions, urinary tract health, and protecting against muscle damage after strenuous exercise.
-They are low in calories and high in nutrients, and are one of the top antioxidant foods.
+Blueberries are an outstanding source of vitamins, minerals and fiber which may help reduce DNA damage, protect heart and blood pressure levels, promote memory function and decrease muscle damage after strenuous exercise.
+Blueberries may also offer benefits against diabetic conditions, urinary tract health concerns and muscle damage after strenuous physical exertion; making them one of the top antioxidant foods.